clementfarabet/xrocks/README.md

-# This repo is a container for all our Lua rocks
+# This repo is a container for all my Torch7 packages.

 Note: all these packages used to be distributed into a big messy repo called XLearn.